26 June 2019

 By leaving a gift in my Will I can be part of that legacy, even after I’m gone.
 I know my gift will help fund more research into things like better treatments for prostate cancer, and ultimately allow me to invest in a better future for my grandsons.

-If you’d like to learn more about leaving a gift in your Will to Prostate Cancer UK, to help you invest in future generations of men, visit their website or contact Louisa at Prostate Cancer UK by emailing email@example.com or calling 020 3310 7061.
+If you’d like to learn more about leaving a gift in your Will to Prostate Cancer UK, visit Prostate Cancer UK’s website or contact Louisa by emailing email@example.com or calling 020 3310 7061.